Asymptotic Theory of Geometric and Adaptive $k$-Means Clustering: Analysis of the clustering map

-In this section, we show that various natural maps used in the construction of clustering algorithms are continuous with respect to various topologies of spaces of measures, space of sets, and on spaces of sets of sets.
-In particular, we show Proposition~\ref{prop:clustering-cty} which gives ``continuity'' of the clustering map in Kuratowski upper sense and Proposition~\ref{prop:clustering-Hausdorff-cty} which gives ``continuity'' of the clustering map in the Hausdorff upper sense.
-We also have Lemma~\ref{lem:elbow-k-cts} which provides sufficient conditions for the continuity of the adaptive choice of $k$ arising in the elbow-method.
+In this section, we show that various natural maps used in the construction of clustering procedures are ``continuous'' with respect to various topologies of spaces of measures, space of sets, and on spaces of sets of sets.
+In particular, we show Proposition~\ref{prop:cpt-operator} and Proposition~\ref{prop:clustering-cty} which provide ``continuity'' of the clustering map, and we state Proposition~\ref{prop:elbow-k-cts} which provides sufficient conditions for the continuity of the adaptive choice of $k$ arising in the elbow-method.
+Throughout this section, we fix $(\mathcal{X},d)$ a metric space and $p\ge 1$ an arbitrary exponent.

-To begin we give the basic notions of the clustering operations of interest.
+To begin, we give the basic notions of the clustering procedures of interest.

-\begin{definition} For $\mu\in\mathcal{P}_p(X)$, $k\in\N$, and $R\in\closed(X)$, set
+\begin{definition} For $\mu\in\mathcal{P}_p(\mathcal{X})$, $k\in\N$, and $R\in\closed(\mathcal{X})$, set

 and also set $C_{p}(\mu,k,R)$ to be the set of all $S\subseteq R$ with $1\le\#S\le k$ satisfying